Volunteers Make a Difference!

 PWC maintains a Wildlife Hotline–answered live or via voicemail–that anyone in our County can call 365 days a year to get help for distressed animals.
 Wildlife Hotline Volunteers are the front line in our efforts to save wildlife – they are problem solvers who use a variety of resources to respond to questions and find help for wildlife.
-Working either from their homes or at the Center, volunteers either answer live or check the Hotline voicemail at least once an hour between 8:00 AM and 4:00 PM and longer into the evening during busy spring and summer months.
-They are supported by staff and online resources.
-They typically work in 4-hour shifts, two or three times a month.
+Working at the Center, Hotline volunteers answer live and check the Hotline voicemail at least three times an hour.
+They typically work in 4-hour weekly shifts.
+Our Hotline is monitored from 8:00 AM to 4:00 PM and longer into the evening during busy spring and summer months.
+Hotline volunteers are supported by staff and online resources.
 Hotline volunteers should be able to communicate calmly and courteously with callers who may be highly emotional, and not overwhelmed by complex scenarios or multiple calls.
-They should be comfortable using a computer, be well organized and detail-oriented.
+They should be comfortable using a computer, be well organized and detail oriented, and have excellent interpersonal skills.
 Training and mentoring are part of all the work that we do.

 When Hotline callers are unable to transport an animal in distress to PWC’s Rehabilitation Center in Morro Bay, Rescue Transport Volunteers (RTVs) who live near that area are asked to transport animals to the Center.
 RTVs are trained to assess situations upon arrival and determine what is in the animal’s best interest.
 PWC staff are available via phone to help RTV volunteers identify the best course of action.
 Volunteers determine their own comfort level regarding capture and transport.
 Some RTVs prefer to only transport animals that are already contained.
 Others want to attempt actual capture of distressed wildlife, using a variety of techniques and equipment that volunteers will receive extensive training to use.
 RTVs are given basic training in safe wildlife handling techniques and personal safety equipment.
 Additional training classes are held throughout the year.
 RTVs need a valid driver’s license, access to a vehicle, and a cell phone.
 RTVs are asked to be on call for at least 8 hours a month.